gandjhar/tacta-rb/doc/tutorial/ruby.md

 ## Persist Contacts

 Contacts disappear on exit.
-Persist contacts in a file instead, in JSON format.
+Persist contacts in a file instead of an array.
+Use JSON format.

 File: contacts.json